FIFA World Cup 2018: 9 World Cup predictions that should be on your radar

 Argentina

 Coach Jorge Sampaoli is very stuck in his ways and leans heavily on counter-attacking as a means to success.
-I question if their opposition will allow them those opportunities in a group where they are favourites, and for that alone I could see a nasty exit in Argentina’s future.
+I question if their opposition will allow them those opportunities in a group where they are favorites, and for that alone I could see a nasty exit in Argentina’s future.

 Golden Boot